Davecastle10/University/welcome_week/First_lecture_notes.md

 int tilePosition = ( int ) position ;
 ```

-- You must be carefull when explicitly converting data
+- You must be carefull when explicitly converting data, as it can be easy to cause